ReqwerT/labenv/readme.md

   8. Once the process is complete, the Windows virtual machine will be restarted and the virtual machines from the `.qcow2` disks will automatically run

 ---
 ## Systems Providing Test Environment for Bare Metal Debian

   - [Click to test with VMware](https://github.com/ReqwerT/labenv/tree/main/vmware)
   - [Click to test with Hyper-V](https://github.com/ReqwerT/labenv/tree/main/hyperv)
   - [Click to test with Libvirt](https://github.com/ReqwerT/labenv/tree/main/libvirt)

+---
+## All Test Logs
+  - Click to show test logs